stemke/SLmonitoring/metrics.md

 ## Memory metrics
 * Bytes used/Average used: The amount of memory being used at a given time, available in both bytes and percentage of the total.
 * Swap Bytes used/Average used: The percentage of swap memory being used during a given period.
 This metric is an indication of how often you have to retrieve data that is not in memory.
 This metric is available only on bare metal devices.

 ## Disk metrics

-* Disk Total: The total amount of bytes available to the disk.
+* Disk Total: The total number of bytes available to the disk.
 This metric should be constant.
-* Disk Used (Bytes): The amount of bytes being used by the disk at the given time.
+* Disk Used (Bytes): The number of bytes being used by the disk at the given time.
-* Disk Used (Percentage): The percentage of the total amount of bytes being used over the total amount of bytes available to the disk.
+* Disk Used (Percentage): The percentage of the total number of bytes being used over the total number of bytes available to the disk.
 * Disk Read/Write (bytes per sec): The average amount of data being read/written from/to disk in bytes over a given time period.
 * Disk Read/Write (operations per sec): Read/write operations per second
 * Disk Read/Write (latency in ms per operation): Latency in ms per read/write